guardian/support-frontend/docs/supported-browsers.md

 * Samsung 4 and above
 * Opera 25 and above

-Note about Android WebView: If someone reports a issue we are going to fix it but we are not going proactively test it.
+Note about Android WebView and iOS WebView:

+> iOS WebView should be mostly equivalent to **Safari**, and Android WebView (for recent versions of Android) should be mostly equivalent to **Chrome**.
+Based on this premise we have concluded that by supporting their parent browsers we implicitly include support for these WebView as well.
+However, if we discover that there are problems with this approach then we will revise it.

 ### Coverage: 98.08% of our traffic